WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/k.md

 ## kbps (kbit/s), Kbps (Kbit/s), kilobits per second

-Abbreviation for *kilobits per second*.
+Initialism for *kilobits per second*.

 For more information, see [Units of measurement]().
+For more information about spelling out abbreviations, see [Abbreviations]().

 See also [kbit, Kbit, kilobit](#kbit-kbit-kilobit).

 ## kBps (kB/s), KBps (KB/s), kilobytes per second

-Abbreviation for *kilobytes per second*.
+Initialism for *kilobytes per second*.

 For more information, see [Units of measurement]().
+For more information about spelling out abbreviations, see [Abbreviations]().

 See also [kB, KB, kilobyte](#kB-kb-kilobyte).